m-clare/wblca-benchmark-v2-data-preparation/README.md

 The dataset produced from this code is available at: https://github.com/Life-Cycle-Lab/wblca-benchmark-v2-data

-## What is the CLF WBLCA Benchmark Study v2?
-In 2017, the CLF published the Embodied Carbon Benchmark Study for North American buildings.
-Since then, the practice of whole-building life cycle assessment (WBLCA) has grown rapidly in the AEC industry, and it’s become clear that more robust and reliable benchmarks are critical for advancing work in this field.
-The new CLF WBLCA Benchmark Study (Version 2) is built upon research and insights from the 2017 study.
-The project expanded our research methodology, included more comprehensive data collection, and resulted in a high-resolution dataset of harmonized WBLCA model results and project design characteristics for nearly 300 buildings across the United States and Canada.
-Outcomes from this project are aimed to enable designers and decision-makers to set reliable embodied carbon targets and understand the potential for reduction throughout the design and construction processes.

 ## Philosophy
 The code provided by this repository processes data for the CLF WBLCA Benchmark Study v2 in three distinct ways.